MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/query-graph.md

 ---
-title: Querying your graph in Enterprise Graph by Microsoft | Microsoft Docs
+title: Query your graph in Enterprise Graph by Microsoft
 description: Understanding how to run free-text and graph queries in Enterprise Graph by Microsoft
 author: microsteve

 ms.service: enterprise-graph
 ms.topic: tutorial
-ms.date: 03/27/2019
+ms.date: 03/29/2019
 ms.author: stflanag
 ---

-# Querying your graph
+# Query your graph

-Once your graph is set up, you can query it in one of two ways - through free text search or through a SPARQL graph query.
+Once your graph is set up, you can query it in one of two ways: through a SPARQL graph query or free text search .

-## Graph query
+## Run a SPARQL graph query

 To get entity-based answers from your graph based on its properties and relations, you can write SPARQL queries.
 A full discussion of SPARQL is outside the scope of this documentation, but check out the <a href="https://en.wikipedia.org/wiki/SPARQL">Wikipedia entry</a> for an overview guide.